 Degree Concentrations and Specialization Options

-The Finance and Accounting, Marketing, and Operations Management concentrations also require nine credit hours of specialization electives and three credit hours of general electives and the Strategic Management concentrations requires nine credit hours of specialization electives.
+The Finance and Accounting, Marketing, and Operations Management concentrations also require nine credit hours of specialization electives and three credit hours of general electives.
+The Strategic Management concentrations require nine credit hours of specialization electives.

 Wyoming MBA Salary and Job Outlook

 According to the Wyoming Department of Workforce Service short-term occupational projections, the state will experience a 2% decrease in employment overall and a 0.8% decrease in management positions during the 2015-2017 period.
 1 At first glance, these projections may disappoint Wyoming residents interested in pursuing MBA degrees.
 However, long-term projections suggest that the state will experience 12.2% growth during the 2012-2022 period and 9.1% growth within management positions.2 The highest rates of growth are projected in the Casper metropolitan area (11.7%), the Northeast area of the state (11.02%), and the metropolitan area surrounding the state capital, Cheyenne (10.7%).3 The lowest growth rates in the state are projected in the Northwest region of the state (3.8%) and the Central-Southeast region of the state (6.5%).3

 Another consideration when examining projections and growth rates is that different types of management positions may have different projected rates of growth.
 There is some diversity in the projected growth rates in Wyoming for various categories of managers:

 - Chief Executive positions are expected to grow by 5%.4

 - General and Operations Managers have a projected growth rate of 15%.5